laravel/docs/validation.md

         ]
 	}

-These are a simple solutions that keeps your validation registration cleanly separated from the rest of your bootstrapping.
+These solutions keep your validation registration cleanly separated from the rest of your bootstrapping.
 If you prefer a class based approach, you may register your events in a [service provider](/docs/ioc#service-providers).
 Choose an approach you feel comfortable with.